commonsyllabi/explorer/README.md

 - make just the dashboard private (which is just a grouping of user info, syllabi and collections)
 - what do we do with dangling resources? if a user deletes their account, do we offer to keep the collection with a ghost account? i think it's fair (we just anonimyze the account)
+- for migrations: `CREATE EXTENSION IF NOT EXISTS "uuid-ossp";`

 ## questions